-- 3 To qualify for the Master of Design, a student must achieve 120 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points in the elective component with papers listed in the Master of Business Table with the approval of the programme leader.
+- 3 To qualify for the Master of Design, a student must achieve 120 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader.